-- Prevention: if you have prediabetes or just want to take preventive action, you can make small changes that can have huge impact (CLICK HERE for how you can do that).
+- Prevention: If you have prediabetes or just want to take preventive action, you can make small changes that can have huge impact on your health.
+Click here to learn more about those small changes.
 Research shows that you can lower your risk for type 2 diabetes by 58% by losing 7% of your body weight and exercising moderately for 150 minutes per week (30 minutes per day, 5 days per week).
-With Omada, a free benefit through Norton Healthcare medical insurance, you can connect with a health coach and learn how to build healthy habits to help you lose weight.
-Click here to learn more and determine if you are eligible.
+Lark is a program focused on helping you improve your health through digital diabetes prevention coaching.
+This is a free benefit through Norton Healthcare medical insurance Click here to learn more and determine if you are eligible.

 - Maintenance: N Good Health has two options to help diabetics manage symptoms and blood sugar levels.
 Omada, mentioned above, also offers tools to keep glucose levels in check through nutrition, manage stress and move more.
 A plan is designed for you to help you build routines, manage medications and be supported.
 Additionally, Rx For Better Health is your diabetes management program created specifically for employees and their family members.
 Meet with a Norton Healthcare pharmacist, nutritionist and/or counselor to save you money on your prescriptions while empowering you to take care of your health.